gradle/gradle/doc/getting-started/Configuring-Plugins.md

 You can read more about this part of the gradle API [here](https://docs.gradle.org/current/userguide/custom_plugins.html).

-In order to configure plugins using gradle script kotlin you must know the type of the extension that the plugin adds in order to configure it.
+In order to configure plugins using the Gradle Kotlin DSL you must know the type of the extension that the plugin adds in order to configure it.

 The above groovy block of code would now become: